Stevensson/starterapp/README.md

 * OPEN admin can delete posts for users
 * OPEN tagging for posts
 * OPEN tag categories for posts
-* OPEN confirm account via email
 * OPEN redirect to page when auth filter and hit reg wall
-* OPEN send email
 * OPEN receive email
-* OPEN see only your posts, but not posts from others
 * OPEN add user pages, visible only to users and admins // alt: public
 * OPEN custom/intelligent headers